folio-org/ui-okapi-console/doc/running-a-complete-system.md

-Two sets of software are involved here: on the server side, Okapi with its modules (including the Users module); and on the client side, Stripes with its modules (include the Okapi Console and the Users module).
+Two sets of software are involved here: on the server side, Okapi with its modules (including the Users module); and on the client side, Stripes with its modules (including the Okapi Console and the Users module).

 To exercise the Users module from a Stripes UI, you need to run both